The Bank of New York Mellon Corporation (BK) CEO Todd Gibbons on Q1 2020 Results - Earnings Call Transcript

 Finally, to support our people we made the decision that we will not do any additional layoffs during 2020.
 It’s absolutely the right thing to do at a time when the pandemic is creating so many personal uncertainties for our people.
 Since the crisis began, we have remained fully operational and opened for business and we have been there for our clients during this unprecedented period of market disruption.
 We engaged early with thousands of clients globally to discuss their own continuity plans and work with them to ensure minimal disruption to their operational processes and transaction settlements.
 We stood up client command centers for our operations and client-facing staff to centralize, escalate and quickly resolve client enquiries.
 We accelerated training on our digital tools to help clients reduce their physical and manual process footprint, minimizing their operational risk profile.

 We have also taken a series of humanitarian actions in an effort to and help those negatively affected by the virus.
-That has included making philanthropic commitments to important support organizations in regions where our employees live and work, including organizations working in the frontline in the U.S., EMEA and Mainland China and other affected areas in Asia and India announcing a twofold and matching program for employee donations.
-We have also donated hundreds of video capable tablets to public hospitals in New York to help patients and medical staff communicate with their loved ones and partnering with nonprofit organizations to provide aid to first responders healthcare transit and other first frontline workers as well as serve some of the most vulnerable populations in the provision of critical items such as meals, shelter, medical equipment, educational supplies and financial support as well as 50,000 face masks we donated to New York city hospitals dealing with shortages.
+That has included making philanthropic commitments to important support organizations in regions where our employees live and work, including organizations working in the frontline in the U.S., EMEA and Mainland China and other affected areas in Asia and India announcing a two-for-one matching program for employee donations.
+We have also donated hundreds of video capable tablets to public hospitals in New York to help patients and medical staff communicate with their loved ones and partnering with nonprofit organizations to provide aid to first responders healthcare, transit and other first frontline workers as well as serve some of the most vulnerable populations to the provision of critical items such as meals, shelter, medical equipment, educational supplies and financial support as well as 50,000 face masks we donated to New York city hospitals dealing with shortages.
 We also continue to look for opportunities to do more.

 Lastly, we are focused on maintaining strength, liquidity and lower risk profile of our balance sheet, while using it to support our clients and markets.
-We have been in regular dialog with the regulators and key market participants to ensure we are coordinated and see how we can help bring stability to markets when the markets first came under pressure last month.
-The Federal Reserve activated a primary dealer credit facility to provide funding to primary dealers.
+We have been in regular dialog with the regulators and key market participants to ensure we are coordinated and see how we can help bring stability to markets.
+When the markets first came under pressure last month the Federal Reserve activated a primary dealer credit facility to provide funding to primary dealers.
 They achieve that through our tri-party repo services.
-That’s something we are uniquely positioned to do and it’s been a privilege to help given our strong capital and liquidity position.
-We have used our balance sheet to support our clients.
-That means accommodating their elevated deposits and funding about $3 billion incremental gross on committed facilities.
-In March, we also purchased more than $3 billion in assets and money market funds, including our own to upgrade liquidity for fund holders and we have continued to do so in April.
+That’s something we are uniquely positioned to do and it’s been a privilege to help.
+Given our strong capital and liquidity position we have used our balance sheet to support our clients.
+That means accommodating their elevated deposits and funding about $3 billion incremental draws on committed facilities.
+In March, we also purchased more than $3 billion in assets from money market funds including our own to help create liquidity for fund holders and we have continued to do so in April.

-Looking ahead, we and our clients faced extreme market and economic uncertainty.
-While it is too early to predict the impact, we have a well diversified and financial resilient franchise that is relatively well positioned to withstand what’s to come in terms of the immediate impact on our business.
-March had extremely high levels of volatility.
-In market stresses, we experienced much higher client volumes than normal and activity is up across all of our business lines.
+Looking ahead, we and our clients face extreme market and economic uncertainty.
+While it is too early to predict the impact, we have a well diversified and financial resilient franchise that is relatively well positioned to withstand what’s to come.
+In terms of the immediate impact on our business March had extremely high levels of volatility and market stresses.
+We experienced much higher client volumes than normal and activity is up across all of our business lines.

-Let me just share a few data points that bear this out in foreign exchange.
-We saw higher volumes across all parts of our business, up approximately 50% in March and large spikes in volatility in U.S. dollar payments treasury service on average processed $2.5 trillion payments per day in March peeking one day at over $3 trillion in mid-March compared to $1.7 trillion in recent quarters.
+Let me just share a few data points that bear this out.
+In foreign exchange we saw higher volumes across all parts of our business, up approximately 50% in March and large spikes in volatility in U.S. dollar payments treasury service on average processed $2.5 trillion payments per day in March peaking one day at over $3 trillion in mid-March compared to $1.7 trillion in recent quarters.
 At times, Pershing saw elevated trading volumes 2.5x to 3x normal level.
-In clearance and collateral management, U.S. government securities clearance volumes in March were up more than 20% from February levels driven by the heavy U.S. treasury issuance coupled with increased market volatility and asset servicing.
+In clearance and collateral management, U.S. government securities clearance volumes in March were up more than 20% from February levels driven by the heavy U.S. treasury issuance coupled with increased market volatility.

-During March, we experienced an increased an increase in U.S. accounting trade volumes of more than 50% versus the first two months of 2020 and global security settlement times were up approximately 40% over the same period.
-We have also experienced substantial deposit inflows in asset management.
-We experienced net inflows driven by cash inflows of $43 billion and our performance fees were up due to solid performance across our largest strategies.
+In asset servicing during March, we experienced an increase an increase in U.S. accounting trade volumes of more than 50% versus the first two months of 2020 and global security settlement [times] [ph] were up approximately 40% over the same period.
+We have also experienced substantial deposit inflows.
+In asset management we experienced net inflows driven by cash inflows of $43 billion and our performance fees were up due to solid performance across our largest strategies.

 As you think about company’s performance over the rest of the year, I would caution against extrapolating these results for the full year.
 The full ramifications of the lower rates and the moves in the capital markets are not yet being fully felt.
-The decline in our capital ratios this quarter reflects large deposit inflows mostly due to the flight to safety for current market conditions and Fed balance sheet expansion share repurchases of $985 million were completed prior to deciding along with the other big banks to temporarily suspend further buybacks so that we can use our significant capital and liquidity you provide maximum support to our clients.
+The decline in our capital ratios this quarter reflects large deposit inflows mostly due to the flight to safety from current market conditions and Fed balance sheet expansion.
+Share repurchases of $985 million were completed prior to deciding along with the other big banks to temporarily suspend further buybacks so that we can use our significant capital and liquidity you provide maximum support to our clients.
 We believe that we will have the ability and a wide range of scenarios to continue to pay our dividend and to support our clients.

-Looking ahead to the remainder of 2020, it is difficult to forecast the impact of the coronavirus on our results with certainty, because so much depends on how the health crisis evolves its impact to the economy and the actions taken by central banks and governments to support the economy.
+Looking ahead to the remainder of 2020, it is difficult to forecast the impact of the coronavirus on our results with certainty, because so much depends on how the health crisis evolves, its impact to the economy, and the actions taken by central banks and governments to support the economy.
 We have a lower risk fee-based business model that positions us relatively well in an environment like this.
-We performed stress test regularly as to our regulators.
+We performed stress test regularly as do our regulators.
 In CCAR, we consistently perform well.
 We have a highly diversified business model, with a conservative risk profile and fees in general are skewed towards recurring revenue streams.
-We should benefit from increased activity in clearance and collateral management from increased issuance of U.S. treasuries and U.S. tri-party collateral management although the latter somewhat depends in Federal Reserve Bank in New York operations.
+We should benefit from increased activity in clearance and collateral management, from increased issuance of U.S. treasuries and U.S. tri-party collateral management although the latter somewhat depends in Federal Reserve Bank of New York operations.

-Monetary policy turns signs of uncertainty, tends to have a positive effect for us to lower – to higher deposit volumes and we will continue to mange our expenses tightly.
+Monetary policy turns, signs of uncertainty tends to have a positive effect for us through higher deposit volumes and we will continue to manage our expenses tightly.
 All that having been said, the lower interest rate environment impacts us both through net interest revenue and through money-market fee waivers in Pershing, asset management and corporate trust as well as the market decline in certain industries being under pressure will have an impact.
 And Mike will cover those items in more detail later.
 Still we believe we have the capital and liquidity to withstand a multiple of scenarios, pay our dividends and continue to support our clients.

 Finally, I wanted to take a moment to convey how deeply honored I am to be CEO of this great company.
-While my near-term focus is on safeguarding the well-being of our employees supporting our clients through this period and maintaining our balance sheet, we are looking ahead to ways to build on our solid foundation with the strong business model and balance sheet to drive improved performance and capabilities across our company.
+While my near-term focus is on safeguarding the well-being of our employees, supporting our clients through this period and maintaining our balance sheet, we are looking ahead to ways to build on our solid foundation with the strong business model and balance sheet to drive improved performance and capabilities across our company.

 With that, I will turn it over to Mike.

-Mike Santomassino
+Mike Santomassimo

 Thanks, Todd and good morning everyone.
 First, let me echo Todd’s opening comments.
-There are an incredible number of people in our communities who are either out there on the frontlines or are providing essential services to help the rest of us and our families not to mention all the people and government in our industry who are working together to help the economy, help people pay their bills and ensure the smooth functioning of the global markets.
+There are an incredible number of people in our communities who are either out there on the frontlines or are providing essential services to help the rest of us and our families not to mention all the people in government in our industry who are working together to help the economy, help people pay their bills and ensure the smooth functioning of the global markets.
 We are thankful to all of them.
 With that said, let me run through the details of our results for the quarter.
 All comparisons will be on a year-over-year basis unless I specify otherwise.

 Beginning on Page 5 with the financial highlights document, in the first quarter of 2020, we had earnings of $944 million and earnings per share of $1.05, up 4% and 12% respectively.
 Comparisons versus the fourth quarter of 2019 are impacted by the notable items we incurred last quarter specifically the gain on sale of the equity investment, which was partially offset by severance and litigation expenses and net security losses.
 Total revenue was $4.1 billion or up 5%.
 Fee revenue increased 10% primarily driven by higher foreign exchange and other trading revenue, higher transaction volumes and increased activity from existing clients across investment services and higher performance fees in investment management which were partially offset by equity investment losses and losses from consolidated investment management firms.